 - Be honest with legal counsel.
 There's no question that any past injuries might affect the current case.
 The last thing an attorney wants is to be surprised with the information that could damage their client's efforts.
 Keeping past injuries hidden won't make a settlement more likely and may cast doubt on the motorcyclist's credibility.

 Let Our GA Motorcycle Attorneys Help You Pursue Damages

-If a motorcycle accident caused by someone else aggravated an old injury, the knowledgeable personal injury attorneys with Van Sant Law can help you gather and present the evidence necessary to prove your claims and make a fair financial recovery.
+If a motorcycle accident caused by someone else aggravated an old injury, the knowledgeable personal injury attorneys with can help you gather and present the evidence necessary to prove your claims and make a fair financial recovery.
 Contact us today to schedule an appointment for a free consultation.